danidiaz/subrec/README.md

 [Rich Hickey - Maybe Not](https://www.youtube.com/watch?v=YR5WdGrpoug&feature=youtu.be&t=2355) The
-part about separating schema from selection.
+part at 23:55 about separating schema from selection.

 [exinst](http://hackage.haskell.org/package/exinst) could be useful